Hunting & Trapping

 Please read and follow the Watershed Recreation Signs posted in these project areas.

 - Mile Shore Recreational Unit: Ashokan Reservoir, Town of Hurley, Ulster County.
-Approximately 76 acres located on the east end of the unit, including gates E22A and E-23 in the vicinity of Torino’s Cove, will be subject to closure.
+Approximately 76 acres located on the east end of the unit, including gates E22A and E-23 in the vicinity of Torino’s Cove, is subject to closure.
 Download the Mile Shore Unit Map.

 - Long Pond Recreational Unit: Town of Carmel, Putnam County.
-The 32 Acre Long Pond Recreational Unit will be closed due to construction work on the Willow Pond spillway.
-Work is expected to be completed by mid-May 2019.
+The 32 Acre Long Pond Recreational Unit is closed due to construction work on the Willow Pond spillway.
 Download the Long Pond Unit Map.